-VERTEX is providing civil, landscape architecture, geotechnical, archeological, and permitting services for improvements to the Foss Park athletic field in Somerville, Massachusetts.
-Working with the staff of the Massachusetts Department of Conservation and Recreation (DCR), VERTEX is leading a team effort to incorporate a low-maintenance artificial turf field and LED athletic lighting within a popular urban park that already includes tennis and basketball courts, a swimming pool and baseball diamonds.
+VERTEX provided civil, landscape architecture, geotechnical, and permitting services for improvements to the Foss Park athletic field.
+Working with the staff of the Massachusetts Department of Conservation and Recreation (DCR), VERTEX lead a team effort to upgrade the existing field to incorporate low-maintenance artificial turf.

-The existing field is natural turf in poor condition due to heavy use.
-VERTEX has prepared a design that will replace the natural turf with an artificial turf system that includes the artificial turf itself, a durable and attractive “grass” surface; infill, which supports the artificial turf blades and ensures a playing experience comparable to the best natural grass fields; and below these a shock pad to attenuate impacts and provide a supporting drainage layer.
+The original field was natural turf in poor condition due to heavy use.
+VERTEX prepared a design that replaced the natural turf with an artificial turf system, a durable and attractive “grass” surface; infill, which supports the artificial turf blades and ensures a playing experience comparable to the best natural grass fields; and below these, a shock pad to attenuate impacts and provide a supporting drainage layer.

-The existing field at Foss Park is smaller than regulation size football or soccer fields.
-DCR tasked VERTEX with placing a field closer to regulation size within the limited space available at Foss Park.
+The original field at Foss Park is smaller than regulation size football or soccer fields.
+DCR tasked VERTEX with placing the field closer to regulation size within the limited space available.
 VERTEX succeeded in doing so, with minor modifications to the park’s sidewalk network.
 VERTEX also designed LED athletic lighting for the field, requiring geotechnical investigation and design to support the light poles.